Frederic Urquhart: Native Police career

 A prospector in the area also came across Urquhart and Kennedy during their expedition.
 He described how they and the troopers had shot up one native camp, capturing an Aboriginal woman whom they were forcing to lead them to another Aboriginal camp.
 Kennedy returned to Cloncurry after four weeks out conducting summary justice, but Urquhart and his troopers patrolled the region for an additional five weeks "clearing up" any assemblage of native people they found.
 Urquhart became a close associate of Alexander Kennedy, who regularly accompanied him on other Native Police patrols.
 Kennedy later became a founding director of the Qantas airline company.

 While based at Cloncurry, Urquhart was involved in other massacres of Indigenous people.
 Probably the most well known of these was the skirmish later known as the Battle Mountain massacre.
 Urquhart and his troopers were following up the killing of a shepherd at the Granada sheep station when they encountered a group of Kalkadoon.
 The Kalkadoon retreated to a rocky hill at the head of Prospector's Creek where they proceeded to pelt the Native Police with stones and spears.
 Urquhart was hit in the head and momentarily lost consciousness.
-He quickly recovered and led the Native Police in a flanking movement around the hill and proceeded to the massacre the resisting group of Kalkadoon.
+He quickly recovered and led the Native Police in a flanking movement around the hill and proceeded to massacre the resisting group of Kalkadoon.
 For decades afterwards the hill was littered with the bones of the men, women and children killed.

 In 1888, Urquhart was transferred to conduct Native Police operations on the Cape York Peninsula.
 He was speared in the leg during a skirmish with Aboriginal people at the headwaters of the Wenlock River.
 This occurred as part of a punitive mission following the killing of colonist Edmund Watson near the Archer River.
 Urquhart and his troopers patrolled extensively around the peninsula and were also assigned a vessel named the Albatross to travel around various islands in the Torres Strait.
 In 1890, Urquhart played a major role in the rescue of survivors from the shipwrecked RMS Quetta.